evereq/angular-material-demo/README.md

 still not clear how to handle that exactly with Angular material so I leave it as is

 5. App has "delete" product form list feature, but no edit product feature (which obviously nice to have and "easy" to make, see TodoMVC samples)

+6. There is no "Add" button in the product input box.
+According to material design principles there is 'Done' button when you enter something in the input field which will make sure data is submited (on mobile).
+In the browser it's just more easy to type text and hit Enter button (especially if it's single line of text, not multi-line input), so again no "Add" button required.